 activeDisplay().toFront()

-Click the button on Main Toolbar to bring the Data Explorer to the front.
+Click the button on the Main Toolbar to bring the Data Explorer to the front.

-In Data Explorer, open the Data Sources tab.
+In the Data Explorer, open the Data Sources tab.

 Using the Satellite -> Imagery chooser, load the <LOCAL-DATA> created in previous step (Dataset: TORNADO, Image Type: GOES-13 IR) via the interactive Data Chooser.
-In the Relative tab, select the 5 most recent times and click Add Source.
-Please read Choosing Satellite Imagery in the User’s Guide for help loading satellite imagery from a <LOCAL-DATA> server.
-The extended Satellite Imagery Tutorial provides an additional resource for help.
+In the Relative tab, enter 5 in the Number of times box and click Add Source.
+Additional instructions for loading satellite imagery can be found under Choosing Satellite Imagery in the User’s Guide or the Satellite Imagery Tutorial.

 When the Joplin data is in the Field Selector, click the Jython Shell (or select Tools -> Formulas -> Jython Shell) to bring the Jython Shell forward.